The Ultimate Homeowner’s Roof Buying Guide

 Overview of the Basic Components of a Roof

 Before paying for a roof and a contractor, it is helpful to understand roofing basics.
 Informing yourself will allow you to engage in conversations with suppliers and contractors and communicate clearly about your expectations for the project.
-Continue reading to learn more about the basic components used to build a roof.

 First, the bones of a roof is called the roof structure and is composed of the rafters and trusses which support the rest of the roof.
 On top of the roof structure is the sheathing, which covers the home using boards or sheet material and provides a base for the roof covering.
 Next, the roof covering is placed on top of the sheathing.
 This is the portion of the roof you see from the street and can be constructed from shingles, tiles, metal, or slate roofing.